 Income Tax.
 State tax receipts for fiscal 2011 were significantly higher than receipts during fiscal 2010.
 See "Fiscal 2010, Fiscal 2011 and Fiscal 2012 Tax Revenues - Fiscal 2011," below.
 Under current state law, the state income tax rate will be reduced from 5.3% to 5.25% (effective January 1, 2012) if the growth in fiscal 2011 inflation adjusted baseline revenues (as defined in state law) over fiscal 2010 exceeds 2.5%, and if for each consecutive three-month period starting in August and ending in November, 2011 there is positive inflation-adjusted baseline revenue growth as compared to the same consecutive three-month period in calendar 2010.
 On August 30, 2011, the Commissioner of Revenue certified that fiscal 2011 inflation-adjusted baseline revenues grew by 7.2% from fiscal 2010, which exceeds the initial trigger for the income tax rate reduction.
-It will not be known if the rate reduction will be triggered until the Commissioner issues a final certification on December 15, 2011 as to whether or not the statutory triggers were met.
+On September 15, 2011, October 17, 2011 and November 15, 2011, the Commissioner of Revenue certified that for the three separate threemonth periods (one ended August 31, 2011, one ended September 30, 2011 and one ended October 31, 2011), inflation-adjusted baseline tax revenue growth over the same three-month periods during the prior year were 3.19%, 3.7% and 3.01%, respectively, exceeding the 0% thresholds for each of these three-month certification periods.
+The Commissioner will issue one additional certification on December 15, 2011 (for the three-month period ending November 30, 2011).
+Accordingly, it will not be known if the rate reduction will be triggered until the Commissioner issues her final certification on December 15, 2011 as to whether the statutory triggers were met.
 The Department of Revenue estimates that the revenue impact of this rate reduction for fiscal 2012 would be between \$52 million and \$56 million (with a mid-point of \$54 million).
 The revenue impact for fiscal 2013 (assuming no further rate reduction in calendar year 2013) would be between \$111 million and \$117 million (mid-point of \$114 million).